-To start the program first click on the arrow icon in the upper left hand corner of the display.
+To start first click on the arrow icon in the upper left hand corner of the display.
 Once the program starts to collect data an icon in the shape of a stop sign will appear in the upper left hand corner.

-To stop the program click on this stop sign icon.
+To stop the program click on the stop sign icon.